-It is the responsibility of all budget holders to identify all worker and contractor relationships, which are not administered through North Ayrshire's Payroll arrangements, and ensure that appropriate consideration is given to the nature of the relationship, including the completion of Status Determination Statements where appropriate.
+It is the responsibility of all budget holders to identify all worker and contractor relationships, which are not administered through North Ayrshire's Payroll arrangements, and ensure that appropriate consideration is given to the nature of the relationship, including the completion and issue of Status Determination Statements where appropriate.

-Guidance on the assessment of potential off payroll working relationships is available from the Head of People and ICT and all completed Status Determination Statements should be retained by the Budget Holder for a minimum of 6 years.
+Guidance on the assessment of potential off payroll working relationships is available from the Head of People and ICT and all completed Status Determination Statements must be retained by the Service for a minimum of 6 years plus current.